About the Explorer

 And thus the Explorer came to be just for YOU, a Preston resident.

-The grant is for any and all Preston Residents to conduct research projects.
+The grant supports current and former Preston Residents in their pursuit of research, scholarship, and creative activities.
 The award funds up to $500 that you may use for salary, materials, supplies, and/or travel.